Natalie Achonwa

-Natalie Chioma Achonwa (born November 22, 1992) is a Canadian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-She played on the Notre Dame Fighting Irish women's basketball team.
+Natalie Chioma Achonwa (born November 22, 1992) is a Canadian former professional basketball player and four-time Olympian with Canada's national team, and current assistant coach for player development at Michigan.
+She most recently played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+She played college basketball at Notre Dame.
 Achonwa was born in Toronto, Ontario, started playing basketball in Guelph, Ontario, and is 191 cm tall.

-High school
+Early life

-Achonwa attended Centennial Collegiate and Vocational Institute in Guelph, Ontario, for grade 9 before moving to Hamilton, Ontario, to play with Canada Basketball's NEDA program at St. Mary's Catholic Secondary School.
+Achonwa attended Centennial Collegiate Vocational Institute in Guelph, Ontario, for grade 9 before moving to Hamilton, Ontario, to play with Canada Basketball's NEDA program at St. Mary's Catholic Secondary School.

 College career

 Achonwa was recruited as the first ever international player on the Notre Dame Fighting Irish women's basketball team.
 In 2011, Achonwa was named to the Big East All-Freshman Team along with being selected Big East Freshman of the Week in her freshman season.
 In 2012, she was named to the NCAA Raleigh Regional All-Tournament Team.
 In her junior season, she was named as an Honorable Mention for the Associated Press All-America Team.
 Since her freshman season, she and her team have had four Final Four appearances and three National Championship appearances.

 In what ended up being her final home game, the six-foot-three forward suffered a torn anterior cruciate ligament with about five minutes left in Notre Dame's 19-point victory over Baylor on March 31, 2014.
 This win helped push the Irish into the NCAA Final Four.

 In 2015, Achonwa was selected as the Notre Dame Representative in the 2015 Atlantic Coast Conference Women's Legends Class.